unDailyPower/CalculateThis/README.md

 - Removed the "You killed the program." line when a user enters anything other than the letter "r" when prompted to restart the program.
   Program now restarts (when prompted) with any key(s) entered.

+- Used a Try/Catch on each input.
+If user attempts to enter a non-numerical value, they will receive an error message and program will restart.

 5/24/2016